juhp/koji-tool/README.md

 koji-tool is distributed under a BSD license.

-Bug reports and contributions are welcomed: please propose suggestions and changes at: https://github.com/juhp/koji-tool/
+Bug reports and contributions are welcomed: please report issues and suggestions at: https://github.com/juhp/koji-tool/